HafshaWahab/Amazon-Sales-Analysis_Python/README.md

 ## About the dataset

 As a data analyst, I am given to unlock Amazon’s sales potential through rigorous analysis.
+The dataset contains 4 months of data records.
 We aim to extract actionable insights that propel revenue growth and elevate customer satisfaction.

 ### Dataset Overview: